 The Life Of S.N.
 Goenka:

 It was on January 30th, 1924, when a wealthy Indian family living in Mandalay, Burma (modern-day Myanmar) gave birth to a boy who’d go on to change the world in the most unexpected of ways.
 At the time, the devoutly religious Goenka parents, who took great pride in instilling Hindu values in their children, would’ve certainly laughed at the notion of their son Satya Narayan, now known simply as S.N., becoming one of the most iconic Buddhist meditation teachers to ever walk the earth.
-Even for S.N., who dreamed of becoming an eminent businessman like his father, this idea would’ve been consider absurd for nearly half of his life.
+Even for S.N., who dreamed of becoming an eminent businessman like his father, this idea would’ve been considered absurd for nearly half of his life.
 Yet as fate would have it, this is exactly how things would play out.

 At a very young age, I became a successful businessman.
 In Burma, I became president of the chamber of commerce.
 I became egotistic.
 I would beat my children mercilessly.
 I had always topped my class in school.
 If my children got bad marks, I would beat them.”

 Although Ba Khin would eventually take Goenka under his tutelage, both men initially had reservations about working with one another.
-While the devoutly Hindu Goenka, who’s primary concern was finding relieve from his migraines, was hesitant about undertaking a Buddhist practice and resistant to committing himself to the grueling 10-day meditation retreat that new students were required to take, the highly passionate Ba Khin didn’t think the egotistical businessman had the right motives for practicing the meditation technique he’d come to cherish.
+While the devoutly Hindu Goenka, whose primary concern was finding relief from his migraines, was hesitant about undertaking a Buddhist practice and resistant to committing himself to the grueling 10-day meditation retreat that new students were required to take, the highly passionate Ba Khin didn’t think the egotistical businessman had the right motives for practicing the meditation technique he’d come to cherish.
 It is said that Goenka, using his status as leverage, tried to make an alternative arrangement with Ba Khin to learn the practice, but the meditator master wouldn’t budge.
 Finally in 1956, at the age of 32, S.N.
-Goenka gave into Sayagya U Ba Khin’s stipulations and begrudgingly took his first ten day Vipassana Meditation course.
+Goenka gave into Sayagya U Ba Khin’s stipulations and begrudgingly took his first ten-day Vipassana Meditation course.
 Of the experience, Goenka recalled: